-The number of units in each annual Performance RSU award is subject to adjustment as follows: (i) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 200 percent, based on Con Edison's total shareholder return relative to a specified peer group during a specified performance period (the TSR portion); and (ii) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 120 percent for management employees and from 0 to 200 percent, based on determinations made in connection with O&R's annual incentive plans or, for certain executive officers, actual performance as compared to certain performance measures during a specified performance period (the non-TSR portion).
+The number of units in each annual Performance RSU award is subject to adjustment as follows: (i) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 200 percent, based on Con Edison's total shareholder return relative to a specified peer group during a specified performance period (the TSR portion); and (ii) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 120 percent for management employees and from 0 to 200 percent, based on O&R's annual incentive plans or, for certain executive officers, actual performance as compared to certain performance measures during a specified performance period (the non-TSR portion).
 Performance RSU awards generally vest upon completion of the performance period.

 Performance against the established targets is recomputed each reporting period as of the earlier of the reporting date and the vesting date.
-The TSR portion applies a Monte Carlo simulation model, and the non-TSR portion is the product of the market price at the end of the period multiplied by the average non-TSR determination over the vesting period.
+The TSR portion applies a Monte Carlo simulation model, and the non-TSR portion is the product of the market price at the end of the period and the average non-TSR determination over the vesting period.
 Performance RSUs are "liability awards" because each Performance RSU represents the right to receive, upon vesting, one share of Con Edison common stock, the cash value of a share or a combination thereof.
 As such, changes in the fair value of the Performance RSUs are reflected in net income.
-The following table illustrates the assumptions used to calculate the fair value of the awards:
+The assumptions used to calculate the fair value of the awards were as follows:

-2014 2013 2012 Risk-free interest rate(a) 0.23% - 3.07% 0.13% - 5.17% 0.15% - 3.39% Expected term(b) 3 years 3 years 3 years Expected share price volatility(c) 13.14% 13.52% 15.27%
+2015 2014 2013 Risk-free interest rate (a) 0.64% - 3.28% 0.23% - 3.07% 0.13% - 5.17% Expected term (b) 3 years 3 years 3 years Expected share price volatility (c) 15.82% 13.14% 13.52%